CREATIVITY

 Under every major goal your going to write the small action steps (weekly or daily) you would need to take to accomplish that goal.

 Remember, this isn’t about the big leaps.
 January is the time for planting seeds.
-If you want to save 10K this year – girl, you cannot be drinking matchas all over the south shore.
+If you want to save 10K this year – girl, you cannot be drinking matcha all over the south shore.

-Your vision board doesn’t need to be pretty.
+It doesn’t need to be pretty.

 It doesn’t need to be perfect.

-Whether you were with us yesterday or doing this from your kitchen table, we’re so proud of you for taking the time to pause and create.
+And it doesn’t need to make sense to anyone – but you.Whether you were with us yesterday or doing this from your kitchen table, we’re so proud of you for taking the time to pause and create.

 That’s the practice.

-If you make a vision board at home, tag us @balancecohasset — we’d love to see what you’re calling in for 2026!
+Everything else comes after.If you make a vision board at home, tag us @balancecohasset — we would love to see what you’re calling in for 2026!